wn-doolittle/caliper-spec/guides/implementation-guide.md

 #### Other LTI Launch Information

-You might want to capture the <code>messageParameters</code> from an LTI launch message and include those in the federated session property, but the message bodies are quite large, and you should prefer to rely in the federated session ID to retrieve any needed information unless you have a specific purpose for including all that information.
+You might want to capture the <code>messageParameters</code> from an LTI launch message and include those in the federated session property, but the message bodies can be quite large.
+This launch information is primarily needed for the LTI tool to operate and not usually used for conveying learning activity so an emiter of this event should generally only include the information actually needed for their purposes.
+For example, if you're tracking what privacy-related information is being sent to all your tool vendors, it's useful to send all the parameters to evaluate, but if you're just interested in usage then most of the launch parameters may be superfluous.

 Here is an example of adding extra LTI information into the <code>LtiSession</code> object: